What is CAPI (Conversion API)?

 ALTER TABLE orders ADD COLUMN conversion_uploaded_at TIMESTAMP;

-ALTER TABLE orders ADD INDEX idx_gclid (gclid);
+ALTER TABLE orders ADD INDEX idx_gclid (gclid);GCLID is Case-Sensitive

-Step 2: Create Conversion Actions
+Step 2: Create Conversion Actions in Google Ads

-Create a Conversion Action
+Create the Conversion Action

 - In Google Ads, go to Goals → Conversions → Summary